-FORM 10-Q QUARTERLY REPORT PURSUANT TO SEC TION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended May 31, 2 021 or ☐ TRANSITION REPORT PURSUANT TO SEC TION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File number 001-32959 AIRCASTLE LIMITED Exact name of registrant as specified in its cl narter) Bermuda (State or other jurisdiction of incorporation or organization) 98-0444035 (IRS Employer Identification No.) c/o Aircastle Advisor LLC 201 Tresser Boulevard, Suite 400 Stamford Connecticut 06901 (Address of Principal Executive Offices) Registrant's telephone number, including area code: (203) 504-1020 Securities registered pursuant to Section 12(b) of t he Act: Title of Each Class Trading Symbol Name of Each Exchange on Which l Registered Common Shares, par value \$0.01 per share N/A NONE Indicate by check mark whether the registrant: (1) has preceding 12 months (or for such shorter period that the reglays.
-Yes \square No \square Indicate by check mark whether the registrant has subm §232.405 of this chapter) during the preceding 12 months (o Indicate by check mark whether the registrant is a large company.
-See the definitions of "large accelerated filer," "acAct.
-Large accelerated filer Accelerated filer Non-accelerated filer $lacksquare$ Smaller reporting company Emerging growth company If an emerging growth company, indicate by check main inancial accounting standards provided pursuant to Section 1 extended transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Excl hange Act).
-Yes □ No ☑ The aggregate market value of the Registrant's Commo day of registrant's most recently completed second fiscal quere not publicly traded as of that date.
-For purposes of the iffiliates those shares owned by directors and executive of polygions shall not be construed as an admission that any such narter), beneficially owned by non-affiliates of e foregoing calculation, which is required by ficers and shareholders owning 10% or more f the Registrant was \$0 because the Registrant Form 10-K, the Registrant has included in t nt's Common Shares the shares owned by
+FORM 10-Q QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended November 30 , 2021 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File number 001-32959 AIRCASTLE LIMITED (Exact name of registrant as specified in its cl iarter) Bermuda .¢ 98-0444035 (State or other jurisdiction o incorporation or organization (IRS Employer Identification No.) c/o Aircastle Advisor LLC 201 Tresser Boulevard, Suite 400 Stamford Connecticut 06901 (Address of Principal Executive Offices) Dowietwe • (202) 504 1020 Registra ant's telephone number, including area code: (203) 504-1020 Securities registered pursuant to Section 12(b)) of the Act: Title of Each Class Trading Symbol Name of Each Exchange on Which Regi istered Common Shares, par value \$0.01 per share Preference Shares, par value \$0.01 per share N/A N/A NONE NONE Indicate by check mark whether the registrant: (1) preceding 12 months (or for such shorter period that the days.
+Yes \square No \square Indicate by check mark whether the registrant has s (§232.405 of this chapter) during the preceding 12 mont Indicate by check mark whether the registrant is a company.
+See the definitions of "large accelerated filer, Act.
+Large accelerated filer $\ \square$ Accelerated filer Non-accelerated filer $ extstyle e$ Smaller reporting company Emerging growth company If an emerging growth company, indicate by check financial accounting standards provided pursuant to Section 1. xtended transition period for complying with any new or revised Indicate by check mark whether the registrant is a s shell company (as defined in Rule 12b-2 of the Excl nange Act).
+Yes □ No ☑ The aggregate market value of the Registrant's Co day of registrant's most recently completed second fisc were not publicly traded as of that date.
+For purposes cal quarter), beneficially owned by non-affiliates of f the Registrant was \$0 because the Registrant's G Common Shares affiliates those shares owned by directors and executive officers and shareholders owning 10% or more of the outstanding common shares of the Registrant, and such inclusion shall not be construed as an admission that any such person is an affiliate for any purpose.

-As of July 9, 2021, there were 14,048 outstanding shares of the registrant's common shares, par value \$0.01 per share.
+As of January 7, 2022, there were 14,048 outstanding shares of the registrant's common shares, par value \$0.01 per share.